joe-herbert/oneflix/README.md

 ## Works for:

 -   Netflix
--   Disney Plus
+-   Disney+

 If the extension doesn't work on either of these then please [email me](mailto:joe@joeherbert.dev?subject=Oneflix).

 ## To do:

 -   Install, update and uninstall pages on website
--   Enable/disable with keyboard extension and button in extension popup
 -   Support for other streaming sites
--   Allow setting number of episodes left to watch within extension popup
+-   Allow setting time range to auto enable/disable extension